calugj/platoon-cps/src/report/platoon.typ

   0.5 " if time is even",
   -0.5 " if time is odd"
 ) $
-meaning that every millisecond, the control will apply an acceleration whose module is dependant on the parity.
+meaning that every millisecond, the control will apply an acceleration whose module is dependent on the parity.
 These accelerations are not felt by the users of the platoon, as they only last for one millisecond.

 #figure(